katerina-tziala/fullstackopen2019/part1/README.md

 * **courseinfo:** The *CourseInfo App* which displays information for a course.

-* **unicafe:** The *Unicafe App* collects is a web application for collecting customer feedback.
+* **unicafe:** The *Unicafe App* is a web application for collecting customer feedback.
 There are only three options for feedback: good, neutral, and bad.

 * **anecdotes:** The *Anecdotes App* displays anecdotes from the world of software engineering, where users can display random anecdotes and vote the displayed ones.